 COMING WITH YOUR LITTLEST FOLKS?

-The Late July Family Tent will feature many surprise performances by artists from the 2016 lineup.
+Make sure to use the Family Gate if you have purchased Children’s Tickets.
+Children’s tickets can only be scanned at Family Gate.
+Inside, The Late July Family Tent will feature surprise performances by artists from the 2017 lineup.

 OFFICIAL MERCH STATIONS

 Bring a piece of the folk fest home with you!
 Stop by our merch booth on the way to the Fort Stage to grab official 2017 gear.

 NO CHAIR ZONE